mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/workspace-platform-services/index.md

 This takes you to the settings page which provides lists of platform services that you can enable or disable along with descriptions of the services.

-<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the platform services, which are listed [here](/dkp/kommander/1.3/workspaces/platform-service-dependencies/).
+<p class="message--important"><strong>IMPORTANT: </strong>There may be dependencies between the platform services, which are listed <a href="/dkp/kommander/1.3/workspaces/platform-service-dependencies/">here</a>.
 Please review them carefully prior to customizing to ensure that the platform services are deployed successfully.</p>

 If desired, the Kubeaddons Controller can also be disabled, though it is highly discouraged.
 All platform services require the controller in order to be installed properly.
 You can find the setting to turn the controller off at the bottom of the page underneath the `Foundational Components` header.